vincecampanale/blog/_posts/2017-04-08-map-and-filter.markdown

     3) ✔️ No more "for"!

 \*_Note: Despite what some may believe, arrow functions in Javascript are much more than mere syntactic sugar.
-Article about this coming soon.
 Just wanted to use the 'sweeten' joke._

 #### ARROWS ↗️ ⬅️ ⬆️ ➡️ ↘️
 Let's shorten this with some ES6 arrows.